The acronym MOOC stands for

 MOOCs are modern online courses for many participants at the same time ("massive"), without access restrictions ("open"), and in a course format (with video lectures and integrated tests).

-The learning content of a MOOC is created by an educational institution - universities such as Harvard, Stanford, Berkeley and other top universities.
+The learning content of a MOOC is created by universities such as Harvard, Stanford, Berkeley and other top universities.
 Examples from Europe include the universities of London, Oxford, Munich and Zurich.

 The operation of a MOOC (course organization, administration) is coordinated by globally active MOOC platforms (e.g. Coursera and edX).

 What is Edukatico’s role in this?

 We are a search portal for online courses from different platforms and universities.
 Thus, you will find thousands of MOOCs and other online courses from all of the key providers in our course directory.

 What´s unique about MOOCs?